This post may contain affiliate links. Please see our disclosure policy.

 How To Make Reindeer Pretzels

-- Break 10 pretzel sticks in half to resemble reindeer antlers.
+- Prepare Antlers.
+Break the pretzel twists in half to resemble reindeer antlers.
 Word of caution--use a gentle touch to keep the pretzels intact.

-- To melt the chocolate, I find it is best to use a container, like a pint or quart-sized glass jar, to melt the chocolate.
+- Melt the Chocolate.
+To melt the chocolate, I find it is best to melt it in a heat-safe pint or quart-sized glass jar in the microwave.
 By doing so, you can dip the pretzels right into the melted chocolate as opposed to having to spoon the chocolate over the pretzels.
 It makes the process much easier.

-- Add 2 pretzel halves as antlers to the pretzel rod, dipping the part of the pretzel twist that will adhere to the pretzel rod into additional melted chocolate to help adhere.
+- Assemble Reindeer Pretzels.
+Once the chocolate has been melted, work relatively quickly to dip the pretzel rod into the melted chocolate, then add two candy eyes and a cinnamon imperial as the nose.
+Finally, add 2 pretzel halves as antlers to the pretzel rod, dipping the part of the pretzel twist that will adhere to the pretzel rod into additional melted chocolate to help adhere.

 - Leftover Chocolate?
-If you have leftover melted chocolate after dipping your pretzel rods, add raisins, nuts, and or mini pretzels to the remaining melted chocolate.
-Mix it together and then drop by mounds onto parchment paper to harden for additional treats.
+If you have leftover melted chocolate after dipping your pretzel rods, add raisins, nuts, or mini pretzels to the remaining melted chocolate.
+Mix and then drop mounds onto parchment paper to harden for additional treats.

 - Santa Pancakes